khuonghoanghuy/Rhythmo-SC-FlixelControls/docs/Building-the-Game.md

         * ⚠ These will take up 4-5GB of available space on your computer.
 3. Download and install [Git](https://git-scm.com/download).
 4. Download the dependencies by running `setup.bat`.
-5. Use `haxelib run lime test windows` to build.
+5. Use `haxelib run lime test windows` to build and launch the game.
+    * You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test windows` directly.

 > [!CAUTION]
 > Linux and Mac builds have not been tested! <br>